Kray-G/kinx/doc/spec/statement/expression.md

 This operator is like Logical OR operator of `||`.
 When using `||` and LHS is `false`, the RHS will be evaluated.
-Compared to that, whe using `??` and LHS is `null`, the RHS will be evaluated.
+Compared to that, when using `??` and LHS is `null`, the RHS will be evaluated.

 The `false` meaning is wider than undefined, that is why the `??` is very useful especially when you destingish between 0 and `null`.